MitsuhaKitsune/vuex-webextensions/README.md

 ## Changelog

+##### 1.2.9

+- Reimplement the method of initialization of state, this fix the broken watchers and allow to check when the data are fully loaded

 ##### 1.2.8

 - Implement ignoredMutations option to allow skip sync on the desired mutations, thanks to @tuantmtb for suggest it